Lalaland (company)

-Lalaland is an Amsterdam-Based Dutch tech startup that creates artificial intelligence based virtual models for e-commerce.
+Lalaland is an Amsterdam-Based Dutch tech startup that creates artificial intelligence based virtual models for e-commerce, founded in 2019 by Michael Musandu and Ugnius Rimsa.
+In 2022 it would win the Tommy Hilfiger Fashion Frontier Challenge.
+Then in 2022 its founders would join the European Forbes 30 under 30 list as well as Levi Strauss & Co. announcing a partnership with the company.

 History

 The startup was co-founded in 2019 by Michael Musandu and Ugnius Rimsa.
 Lalaland states that the concept of creating AI based synthetic, full-body virtual supermodels is aimed to replace the traditional human models to reduce cost to vendors and to increase diversity in product representation.